ironhack-datalabs/data-ber-10-19/module-3_projects/final-project/README.md

 These are all Kaggle data sets, so you can gain some context about them by looking at the field descriptions and the *Overview* tab for each data set.
 You can also get project ideas by looking at the different *Kernels* that people have created using the data sets and the approaches they have taken, but please **do not plagiarize or copy someone else's work.** Remember that the goal of this project is to demonstrate *your* skills, not someone else's.

-You are free to use other data sources from [Kaggle](https://www.kaggle.com), [UCI ML Repository](https://archive.ics.uci.edu/ml/datasets.html), [data.gov](https://www.data.gov/), public APIs, websites, etc. However you will need to spend more time to search and evaluate the quality and complexity of the data set you want to use.
-Discuss with your instructor as early as possible regarding your project ideas in order to avoid potential blockers.
+You are free to use other data sources from [Kaggle](https://www.kaggle.com), [UCI ML Repository](https://archive.ics.uci.edu/ml/datasets.html), [data.gov](https://www.data.gov/), public APIs, websites, etc.

 #### Project Ideas

 As you are evaluating the data sets and deciding which you would like to use for your project, think about the different types of information that could be extracted from each one and what problems you could potentially solve.
-You are not required to use machine learning but it is definitely a plus if you use it.
+You are not required to use machine learning.
 It is totally fine if you are more of a business-focused person and use Tableau to extract business intelligence from the data.
 It is also fine if you are more of a traditional data analyst and primarily conduct statistical analysis on your data.
 But challenging your own limit is always beneficial.

 Below are some ideas for the data sets we selected for you which can help get you started with these data sets.